LJNDawson.com, Consulting to the Book Publishing Industry

 Robert Martinengo, Univ.
 System of Georgia

-I am devastated that I am not able to attend - please send me feedback from this most juicy event!!!
+I am devastated that I am not able to attend - please from this most juicy event!!!

 Libraries and Publishers